Cerbos company logo

 Pricing model

-Free (open source self-hosted); Cerbos Hub commercial pricing available
+Free (open source PDP, self-hosted); Cerbos Hub (control plane) commercial pricing available

 Alternatives & comparisons